 We are conditioned to love the taste of ice cream, the smell of artisan bread straight out of the oven, the sound of popcorn crackling, and the smell of pizza fresh off the pan.
 (Mmmm, even the mere thought of such senses makes my mouth water.)
 Many of us spend eight hours a day inside, perhaps looking at a screen, sometimes never leaving our chairs for more than a moment at lunch.
-While enjoying the taste of these delicacies and soaking up the relaxation of a lazy Sunday are surely a necessary part of a balanced life, most of us don’t feel so great when we never move our bodies and eat fun foods 100% of the time.*
+While enjoying the taste of these foods and soaking up the relaxation of a lazy Sunday are a necessary part of a balanced life, most of us don’t feel so great when the pendulum swings toward one direction or the other: restriction and micro-managing eating and movement OR never moving our bodies and eating fun foods 100% of the time.*

 Let’s work toward finding balance that works for you and your individual lifestyle.

 If you find yourself stuck in eating and movement habits that you feel are not serving your overall well-being, or you are feeling an overall lack of luster for life, Lexie is here for you.
 If your relationship with food feels out of control, and you find yourself bingeing more often than not, there is likely something deeper going on.
 Let’s make slow and steady changes in your daily routine that assist you in getting back to equilibrium.
 For some of us this might mean learning to eat throughout the day, rather than having coffee in the morning and nothing else until we come home from work ravenous.
 For others, it’s learning how to make food fun again- how to find snacks, recipes, and restaurants that work for our lifestyles and make our bodies feel good.
 Whether we make simple changes like switching the brand of some of the crackers you purchase and commiting to walking 20 minutes a day, or we determine an entire step-by-step lifestyle makeover, I am here to help with whatever you need.